 Staff will be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Whilst Matford Brook Academy recognise that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.
+Whilst school recognise that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.

 How traumatic Adverse Childhood Experiences and experiences of abuse and neglect can impact on a child's mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
-If staff have a concern about a child's mental health that is also a safeguarding concern, they will share this with the DSL or Deputy DSL.
-Matford Brook Academy will also refer to the mental health and behaviour in schools' guidance.
+If staff have a concern about a child's mental health that is also a safeguarding concern, they will share this with the DSL or deputy.
+School will also refer to the mental health and behaviour in schools' guidance12.

-When supporting children experiencing mental health difficulties school will explore resources such as: https://www.annafreud.org/ Anna Freud National Centre for Children and Families
+When supporting children experiencing mental health difficulties school will explore resources such as